opsbot/packages/docs/targets.md

-github-release            0.9.0      Commandline app to create and edit releases on Github (and upload artifacts) github-status-updater     0.5.0      Command line utility for updating GitHub commit statuses and enabling required status checks for pull requests gitleaks                  1.2.0      Audit git repos for secrets 🔑 gomplate                  3.8.0      A flexible commandline tool for template rendering.
-Supports lots of local and remote datasources. gonsul                    0.2.1      A stand-alone alternative to git2consul goofys                    0.24.0     a high-performance, POSIX-ish Amazon S3 file system written in Go gosu                      1.12.0     Simple Go-based setuid+setgid+setgroups+exec gotop                     3.0.0      A terminal based graphical activity monitor inspired by gtop and vtop grpcurl                   1.7.0      Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers
+github-release            0.9.0      Commandline app to create and edit releases on Github (and upload artifacts) github-status-updater     0.5.0      Command line utility for updating GitHub commit statuses and enabling required status checks for pull requests gitleaks                  1.2.0      Audit git repos for secrets 🔑 migrate                   4.14.1     Database migrations.
+CLI and Golang library. gomplate                  3.8.0      A flexible commandline tool for template rendering.
+Supports lots of local and remote datasources. gonsul                    0.2.1      A stand-alone alternative to git2consul goofys                    0.24.0     a high-performance, POSIX-ish Amazon S3 file system written in Go goreleaser                0.147.2    Deliver Go binaries as fast and easily as possible gosu                      1.12.0     Simple Go-based setuid+setgid+setgroups+exec gotop                     3.0.0      A terminal based graphical activity monitor inspired by gtop and vtop grpcurl                   1.7.0      Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers